AdobeDocs/experience-platform.en/help/assurance/tutorials/in-app-messaging.md

-# In-App Messaging
+# In-App Messaging view in Assurance

-## Overview

-The In-App Messaging view inside Adobe Experience Platform Assurance provides the ability to validate your app, monitor in-app messages that are delievered to your device, and simulate messages to your device.
+The In-App Messaging view inside Adobe Experience Platform Assurance provides the ability to validate your app, monitor in-app messages that are delivered to your device, and simulate messages to your device.

 ## Messages on Device